Green Bin and Green Cart organics programs

 Lining your green bin containers

-Lining your green bin and kitchen container is not required, but is recommended to help keep your containers cleaner and make collection more efficient.
+Lining your green bin and kitchen container is not required, but is recommended since it helps to keep your containers cleaner and easier to empty out.

-If you choose not to line your containers, consider ways to help absorb liquids such as wrapping your organics in newspaper, or adding a layer of shredded paper or facial tissues.
+If you choose not to line your containers, consider other alternatives such as adding a layer of shredded paper or facial tissues in between layers of food scraps.

 If you want to line line your containers, you have choices: